SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 dircontacts
 ```

-You should get a message "Missing division directory name" and the script should end with a non-zero return code (you can check this by examining the value of the `$?` variable).
+You should get a message "Missing division directory name" and the script should end with a non-zero return code.
+You can check this by examining the value of the `$?` variable, and there should be a small red symbol to the left of your shell prompt in the terminal of your Dev Space.

 👉 Now test it again, but this time specify a division: